hanseatics/BottomBar/README.md

 For a working example, refer to [the sample app](https://github.com/roughike/BottomBar/tree/master/app/src/main).

+## What about the (insert thing that looks different than the specs here)?

+I'll implement the Material Design spec as well as I can, including all the animations.
+Just give me some time and **all your dreams will come true**.

 ## Apps using BottomBar

 Send me a pull request with modified README.md or contact me at iiro.krankka@gmail.com to get a shoutout!